RPBCACUEAIIBH/Volatizer/README.md

 Good to know:
 - On Debian you can't see what you're typing at the prompt, but it works, it's just annoying.
 - On Ubuntu 20.04 I added an extra 5 second delay before the prompt, otherwise it's easy to miss it among tons of messages...
-- Don't use the cleanup it's broken at the moment!
-You can easily break your system with it...

 Recommendations:
 - Try it for learning, experimenting and entertainment!
 Having a fast reacting system can be very addictive(from my experience):P ...and you don't nesesarily need top specs, mine is a quad core AMD from 2011 with only integrated graphics, and an even older mechanical drive, but it lauches any program in vilatile mode in like 3-4s at most due to the nearly 15GB/s read/write speed of the RAM.(your mileage may vary depending on ram and processor speed and core cout)